 Aquagear does a lot with sustainability and community support.
-It provides biosand filters for communities in need.
+It provides bio sand filters for communities in need.
 Additionally, it has a recycling system in place for when you are done using your pitcher.

-It is clear that a lot of thought went into making sure the pitcher itself was safe.
+A lot of thought went into making sure the pitcher itself was safe.
 Every component is made from food-grade plastic, so nothing from the pitcher’s materials will ever leach into your water.

 There is no BPA in the plastic, and the pitcher is recyclable.